awsdocs/aws-direct-connect-user-guide/doc_source/direct-connect-gateways.md

 + You cannot tag a Direct Connect gateway\.

 To connect your AWS Direct Connect connection to a VPC in the same region only, you can create a Direct Connect gateway or you can create a private virtual interface and attach it to the virtual private gateway for the VPC\.
 For more information, see [Creating a Private Virtual Interface](create-vif.md#create-private-vif) and [VPN CloudHub](http://docs.aws.amazon.com/AmazonVPC/latest/UserGuide/VPN_CloudHub.html)\.

+To use your AWS Direct Connect connection with a VPC in another account, you can create a hosted private virtual interface for that account\.
+When the owner of the other account accepts the hosted virtual interface, they can choose to attach it to either a virtual private gateway or a Direct Connect gateway in their account\.
+For more information, see [Virtual Interfaces](WorkingWithVirtualInterfaces.md)\.

 + [Creating a Direct Connect Gateway](#create-direct-connect-gateway)